techgrounds/techgrounds-anj-dtmr/week-2/02_network_03.md

 - [x] Identify several other protocols and their associated OSI layer.
 Name at least one for each layer.

 Remember when we said that OSI and TCP/IP made the transfering of the data easier between networks?
-It comes of course with set of rules.
+It comes of course with set of rules, The protocols.

 | OSI          | LAYER | Protocols                                                                                |
 | ------------ | ----- | ---------------------------------------------------------------------------------------- |